Online TESOL Endorsement for Teachers

 This TESOL Endorsement, which is added to an existing Ohio teaching license, contributes to increased knowledge and potential higher earnings as well as securing a teaching position.
 The need for teachers who are trained to work with English Language Learners continues to grow nationally and in Ohio, as the state has settled thousands of refugees and has a large immigrant population.
 Teachers who complete the endorsement have the opportunity to put 10 of these credit hours toward a Master of Arts in Applied Linguistics at Ohio University.

-Complete the TESOL Endorsement in Summer 2019
+TESOL Endorsement Courses offered in the Summer

 How to Earn the TESOL Endorsement

 All candidates are required to maintain a GPA of 3.0 or higher throughout the program.
 Students must pass the appropriate Ohio Assessment for Educator examination in order to add the TESOL endorsement to their teaching license.
 Candidates must treat students, colleagues, and instructors with respect and use professional and clear communication within the program.

 Note: Upon completion of all TESOL Endorsement coursework, candidates have five years to apply to have the endorsement added to their Ohio License.
 After five years, all coursework expires and must be retaken.

 It is incumbent upon students outside Ohio to verify whether the course or program meets requirements for professional licensure in their state.

 - Required courses: LING 5500 Introduction to Linguistics; LING 5750 Language Learning; LING 5800 Methods and Materials in TEFL; LING 5920 Language Teaching Practicum